Skip navigation

 • Mandated Reporter

-Ongoing training requirements - after the first year
+Ongoing after the first year (12 hours minimum)

-You may count up to six hours combined from the following categories:
+You may also count up to six hours combined from the following categories:

 • Up to three hours of relevant reading or videos of your choice, related to the needs of foster children

-• Up to three hours individual training such as special staffings or meetings about a child in your care
+• Up to three hours individual training such as special staffing or meetings about a child in your care

 Support